Apply for this licence

 - members of an exempted organisation stay in their caravans on the site

 - your site is used for a social get-together of caravan club members (a ‘rally’)

 The council may put conditions on the licence including:

 - how the site should be laid out

 - what type of caravans are allowed

 - what toilet and washing facilities should be provided

-You may be able to appeal to a local magistrates court if you disagree with the conditions.
+If you disagree with the conditions, you can appeal to a local magistrates court.
 The council may change licence conditions at any time but they should discuss any changes with you.